-NIFI is not accepting applications for the Elizabeth “Libby” Kingseed Teaching with Deliberation Memorial Award at this time.
+The National Issues Forums Institute (NIFI) is now accepting applications for the Elizabeth “Libby” Kingseed Teaching with Deliberation Memorial Award.

 About the Grant

 The Elizabeth “Libby” Kingseed Teaching with Deliberation Memorial Award recognizes the commitment that she had to civic education, especially her support of teacher networking, experimentation, and reflection on the use of deliberation in the classroom.
 We anticipate presenting up to three awards to eligible K-12 educators engaged in deliberative practices.

 This $500 award is open to any K-12 teacher who is inspired to implement deliberation or deliberative pedagogy in the classroom and who is new to using the practices.
 The teacher should have a demonstrated commitment to fostering the civic development of students, though it is not necessary that they be a civics or social studies teacher.
 All K-12 teachers are encouraged to apply.

 In addition to completing an application, candidates will be asked to provide:

 - A plan for how deliberation will be used to support student learning, including the resources that will be needed and a draft unit plan.

 - An identified mentor OR evidence of completion of a course or workshop focused on deliberation or deliberative pedagogy